Masyithah/Caries-detection-streamlit-app/README.md

 ## System Evaluation
 The system has undergone User Acceptance Testing (UAT) to ensure its usability, accuracy, and reliability.
 Users reported a user-friendly experience with fast prediction times and effective error handling.

-## Future Enhancements
-- Incorporate more dental diagnoses, such as fillings and bone levels.
-- Expand the dataset to improve model accuracy and reliability.

-## Installation
-1. Clone the repository.
-2. Install dependencies using `pip install -r requirements.txt`.
-3. Run the application using `streamlit run app.py`.

-## References
-This project references various academic papers and articles to ensure the accuracy and reliability of the detection system.
-For more details, refer to the [References](#) section of the documentation.

 ## License
 This project is licensed under the MIT License.